Adam And Eve

 The Tree of the Knowledge of Good and Evil (Bad) represents the world of circumstance or consequences.

-Measured soul growth and obedience are straightforward, nothing had been denied to Adam and Eve.
-Many good fruits were available, just as they are available to us.
+For Adam and Eve soul growth and the lessons of obedience seem straightforward.
+Nothing had been denied to Adam and Eve.
+Many good fruits were available, just as they are available to us today.
 There was plenty, even abundance.
+The Garden story points toward not struggling ‘to get’ since the abundance is available, but focused on receiving instead—you need not lust to get but rather embrace to garner the harvest.
 The quality of abundance is included in the story to point out God’s abundant nature toward His children.
-It points toward not struggling ‘to get’ since the abundance is available, but focusing on receiving instead.
-You need not lust to receive but rather embrace for harvest.

 Another issue of soul development points to timing, God’s timing, measured in His ‘Order of Events’ and for your benefit.
 To sow the seed of good timing (God’s timing) has altered more than one life for the better.
 You may ask, knock and seek, sow and then reap; regardless, there is timing to preparation and there is timing to experiences.
-This is a wisdom Adam and Eve did not possess.
+This is a wisdom Adam and Eve did not possess; perhaps they were learning these fundamental lessons, but the disruption of the fallen Satan now intervenes.

 *Belief-faith, love-forgiveness, knowledge-wisdom.

 In Jesus’ time, a clear example emerges.
 Since the time of the prophets (spokesman) had passed, the Jewish lawyers had been extending law upon law, with over two thousand purity laws from what began as the Ten Commandments, or Sayings.
-They not only had purity laws but had prayers to go with them.* Revival never occurred, awakening never occurred, and the revelatory voice for the most part remained silent within Judaism.
+They not only had purity laws but had prayers to go with them.* These efforts were intellectual-legalistic and never had a spiritual core, resorting to the commandments of men.
+Revival never occurred, awakening never occurred, and the revelatory voice for the most part remained silent within Judaism.

 *See, Pharisees.